-J&K: All 3 cops kidnapped by terrorists found dead in Shopian
+J&K: All 3 cops kidnapped by terrorists found dead in Shopian; several resignation videos emerge

 Also Read J&K: Wave of Army men being killed by terrorists while on leave continues

-The killings come days after Hizbul's threat to SPOs asking them to resign from their jobs.
 The shock news of the killing of the three men prompted at least two police personnel to issue video messages announcing their resignation from the force.

+However, J&K Police have confirmed that these reports are untrue&motivated.
+These reports are based on false propaganda by mischievous elements: Ministry of Home Affairs

 Earlier this week, Hizbul Mujahideen terrorists had put out videos in which they had said policemen should either post their resignations online or prepare to be killed.